brsanthu/google-analytics-java/README.md

 Other Implementations
 ==

+This is a fork or what I still consider the "upstream" version here: https://github.com/brsanthu/google-analytics-java

+Santosh Kumar created what I believe is the best open-source Java google analytics client.
+My only reason for forking was a desire for a large number of changes rapidly and I didn't see PRs being accepted in the main repo - no other reason and an eventual merge would be fine.
+Please fork this repo and move forward if I don't respond to you :-)

 There are few Java implementation of Google Analytics api, but found some issues (or protocol mismatch) with each of them.

 https://github.com/nhnopensource/universal-analytics-java